A free Chrome extension that checks every site you visit for phishing, scam and spam signals, and turns its shield green, amber or red. Instantly.

 Green means no warning signs, amber means be careful, red means stop — with a banner explaining exactly why.

-Click Load unpacked and select the extracted folder.
-The shield appears next to your address bar — done!
+Click "Add to Chrome", confirm, and the shield appears next to your address bar.

 The checklist to run through before you trust any page.